JanOdijk/contextcorrect/README.md

 # The module contextcorrect
-Software to predict the correct word for a word wrongly pronounced by a child and accordingly transcribed.
-It is specifically targeted at dataseta consisting of files in the CHAT format (.cha extension).
+This modue contains software to predict the correct word for a word wrongly pronounced by a child and accordingly transcribed.
+It is specifically targeted at datasets consisting of files in the CHAT format (.cha extension).
 See https://childes.talkbank.org/, esp. https://talkbank.org/manuals/CHAT.pdf.

 Warning: this software was never intended for use by others so has no features to facilitate use by others.